Hu-Yuyang/Hu-Yuyang.github.io/_pages/about.md

 I am a third-year Ph.D. student in the <a href="https://cigroup.wustl.edu/">Computational Imaging Group</a> with the Department of ESE at Washington University in St. Louis.
 Also, I am a student researcher at Google Computational Imaging team (Luma).
 My research advisor is <a href="https://cigroup.wustl.edu/ulugbek-s-kamilov/"> Prof. Ulugbek Kamilov</a>.

-Currently, my research of interests include computational imaging, inverse problem, medical imaging and large-scale optimization.
+Currently, my research of interests include computational Imaging, Inverse Problems, Computational Photography, Signal/Image Processing.

 <p>&nbsp;</p>